 This article provides a comprehensive overview of Pennsylvania’s window tint regulations, ensuring you stay legal and avoid any potential issues.

 Window tint laws in Pennsylvania were enacted in 1999.
-The darkest legal tint in Pennsylvania is 70% of VLT for each window.
+The darkest legal tint in Pennsylvania is 70% VLT for each window.

 Pennsylvania Tint Laws: